sraphs/gdk/internal/website/content/howto/pubsub/publish.md

 toc: true
 ---

-Publishing a message to a topic with the Go CDK takes two steps:
+Publishing a message to a topic with the GDK takes two steps:

 1. [Open a topic][] with the Pub/Sub provider of your choice (once per topic).
 2. [Send messages][] on the topic.